Aliases for PDE5A Gene

 GeneCards Summary for PDE5A Gene

 PDE5A (Phosphodiesterase 5A) is a Protein Coding gene.
 Diseases associated with PDE5A include Priapism and Nonarteritic Anterior Ischemic Optic Neuropathy.
-Among its related pathways are NO-dependent CFTR activation (normal and CF) and Platelet activation, signaling and aggregation.
+Among its related pathways are Purine metabolism (KEGG) and Ca, cAMP and Lipid Signaling.
 GO annotations related to this gene include 3,5-cyclic-nucleotide phosphodiesterase activity and 3,5-cyclic-GMP phosphodiesterase activity.
 An important paralog of this gene is PDE11A.

 UniProtKB/Swiss-Prot for PDE5A Gene